Sherlockboy/LaravelStore/README.md

 change order status (below order status).
 When order status is changed, corresponding email will be sent.

 Available statuses are: `pending`, `processing`, `completed` and `canceled`.

+## CLI commands

+### admin:create

+Creates user with type = `admin`.
+This is the only way to create admin user right now (without direct onteraction with database).
+Creation requires username, email, password and password confirmation.

+### demo:install

+Deploys sample data:
+ - Two categories
+ - Three products
+ - Two users - one admin and one user
+ - One address for each user

+## Warning! ##
+This command will delete ALL previously created entities - users, categories, products, carts, orders, wishlists.
+Do not execute it unless you don't need such data.

+##### Demo admin user:

+ - email: admin@test.com
+ - password: test@123

+##### Demo user:

+ - email: test@test.com
+ - password: test@123